 Recommendation 3.4: Control reentry points.
 Controlling the point where satellites reenter so all surviving fragments make impact in a safe region (e.g., the Pacific Ocean) should be the preferred option from a safety perspective.
+If the satellite is deemed fully demisable, then the reentry point could be uncontrolled and take place anywhere.
 Currently, there is limited hard data on actual debris survival, and, in fact, collecting radar observations of actual reentries would provide more information.
 More refined hazard estimates are needed to improve constellation satellite designs, lifetimes, and disposal strategies.